-Experience Iceland to the fullest with this budget self-drive tour, exploring the country's most popular attractions over 9 action-packed days.
-Highlights from this affordable package include the famous Golden Circle tour, the sublime Snæfellsnes Peninsula and the crown jewel of the South Coast, Jökulsárlón glacier lagoon.
+Experience Iceland to the fullest with this budget self-drive tour, exploring the country's most popular attractions over nine action-packed days.
+Highlights from this affordable package include the famous Golden Circle tour, the sublime Snaefellsnes Peninsula, and the crown jewel of the South Coast, Jokulsarlon glacier lagoon.

-This low-cost package is perfect for those travellers looking to avoid the hassles associated with larger groups and instead, take their holiday experience into their own hands, all whilst avoiding unnecessary pulls on the purse string.
+This low-cost package is perfect for those travelers looking to avoid the hassles associated with larger groups and instead take their holiday experience into their own hands, all while avoiding unnecessary pulls on the purse string.

-To aid your trip around Iceland, you will be provided with a personal itinerary that will direct you to some of the country's most unique locations.
-You will also have plenty of time to decide what activities best suit you at any given location as 9 days is ample time to explore the best Iceland has to offer, as well as leaving enough space to partake in some of the country’s most exciting activities.
+To aid your trip around Iceland, Guide to Iceland will provide you with a personal itinerary that will direct you to some of the country's most unique locations.
+You will also have plenty of time to decide what activities best suit you at any given site, as nine days is ample time to explore Iceland and go on some adventures.

-During the booking process, you can add on tours where you'll hop onto a snowmobile at Langjökull glacier, ride horses through the Reykjanes Peninsula, explore the inner caldera of a volcano, bathe in the relaxing waters of the Blue Lagoon or take a windswept whale watching trip.
-The options are seemingly limitless and if you book now, you'll receive a special discount on these excursions.
+During the booking process, you can add on tours where you'll hop onto a snowmobile at Langjokull glacier, ride horses through the Reykjanes Peninsula, explore the inner caldera of a volcano, bathe in the relaxing waters of the Blue Lagoon, or take a windswept whale watching trip.

-Hurry now and you too can experience the eclectic beauty of Iceland, all on a budget!
-Check booking availability by choosing a date.
+Hurry now, and you too can experience the eclectic beauty of Iceland, all on a budget!
+Check availability by choosing a date.

 When you finally arrive in the city, the rest of the day is yours to explore the quirks and hidden delights of the capital!
-Despite its diminutive size, Reykjavík is brimming with fun activities and experiences.
-You could spend the day ambling the streets, checking out the cultural landmarks such as Perlan and Harpa Concert Hall.
+Despite its size, Reykjavik is brimming with fun activities and experiences.
+You could spend the day strolling the streets, checking out the cultural landmarks such as Perlan and Harpa Concert Hall.
 Alternatively, you could visit one of the city's many famous cafes or even hit the bars for a taste of the nightlife.

 You will spend your night in a downtown hotel.